Odraz/emoticonundrum/README.md

-# 🕵️‍♂️ Emoji Enigma - Unlock 'Em All! 🕵️‍♀️
+# 🕵️‍♂️ Emoticonundrum - Unlock 'Em All! 🕵️‍♀️
 Think you're an emoji whiz?
-Prove it in Emoji Enigma!
+Prove it in Emoticonundrum!
 Craft emoji posts to unlock new emojis and expand your palette.

 ## The Gist 💡
 - Start With Basics: ❤️, 😆, 😮, 😥, 😡, 👍.